kolkhis/tech-notes/linux/bash/variables.md

 ### `declare` Options

+You can use `declare` options to assign attributes to variables when initializing them.

 Below are the `declare` options that set attributes for variables:

 - `-a`: Array attribute.
-    - Makes the variable(s) indexed arrays (if supported)
+    - Makes the variable(s) indexed arrays (if supported).
+    - Only available in Bash v2.0+.

 - `-A`: Associative Array attribute.
-    - Makes the variable(s) associative arrays (if supported)
+    - Makes the variable(s) associative arrays (if supported).
+    - Only available in Bash v4.0+.
+    - Associative arrays are always **unordered** in Bash.

 - `-i`: Integer attribute.
-    - Makes the variable(s) have the `integer' attribute
+    - Makes the variable(s) have the `integer` attribute.
+    - The variable(s) can not hold any value that is not an integer.

 - `-l`: Lowercase attribute.
-    - Converts the value of each the variable(s) to lower case on assignment
+    - Converts the value of each the variable(s) to lowercase on assignment.
 - `-u`: Uppercase attribute.
-    - Converts the value of each the variable(s) to uppercase on assignment
+    - Converts the value of each the variable(s) to uppercase on assignment.

 - `-n`: Named Reference attribute.
     - Make the variable(s) a reference to the variable named by its value